jsonbecker/site/EDUC1160/lecture1.Rmd

 	- Introductory statistics (i.e. an understanding of how to interpret Ordinary Least Squares (OLS) regression results and a basic familiarity with a statistical software package of choice.)

+- The course materials were originally written by someone else!
+  - I owe a great deal of gratitude to Angela Boatman who redesigned this class marvelously and whose lecture notes I am adapting fairly faithfully.

 ---